 - In a large mixing bowl, mix together the flour, cornmeal, and baking powder.

-- Whisk together the buttermilk, eggs, honey, and melted butter together.
+- In a separate bowl, whisk together the buttermilk, eggs, honey, and melted butter together.

 - Pour wet ingredients into dry ingredients.